CliMA/CubedSphere.jl/docs/src/conformal_cubed_sphere.md

 face is parametrized with orthogonal coordinates ``(x, y) \in [-1, 1] \times [-1, 1]`` with ``(x, y) = (0, 0)`` being
 in the center of the cube's face, that is on the ``z`` axis.

-We can visualize how the mapping.
+We can visualize the mapping.

 ```@setup 1
 using Rotations